lionelvillard/openwhisk-project/docs/format.md

 # Deployment Configuration Specification

-This document formally described the deployment configuration format and semantic used by `wskp`.
+This document formally describe the project configuration format.

-The deployment configuration are written in `YAML`.
-Since `JSON` and `YAML` are closely related, we use JSON schema to define the constraints imposed on the deployment configurations.
-These constraints are presented below, along with some examples.
+## Notation

+This document uses [Markdown Syntax for Object Notation](https://github.com/apiaryio/mson/blob/master/MSON%20Specification.md) to describe the JSON schema constraining project description.

 ## `project` (top-level schema)

-A *project* is an *object* representing a collection of OpenWhisk entities (actions, packages, rules, triggers and apis) and related services
+A *project* is an `object` representing a collection of OpenWhisk entities (actions, packages, rules, triggers and apis) and related resources.
+It also contains metadata, such as `name` and `version`.

 ### Properties